Ericsson

 Ericsson Nigeria has admitted that a contract employee working with it was actually responsible for the Radio Biafra transmitter installed on an MTN mast in Enugu.

-In a statement signed by its Managing Director, Johan Jemdahl, the firm said it had confiscated the transmitter and had notified the authorities.
+In a statement signed by its Managing Director, Johan Jemdahl, the firm

 The statement reads: “Illegal FM transmitting equipment was discovered connected to an outsourced MTN mast, managed by Ericsson, in Enugu in Eastern Nigeria.
 The equipment was immediately confiscated and the authorities were notified.
 A contractor to Ericsson has subsequently been taken into police custody after his involvement was discovered.
 He has been discharged from his contracted responsibilities with Ericsson.